psastras/sbom-rs/serde-spdx/README.md

 ## Internal Implementation Details

-The root [spdx::Spdx] struct is automatically generated from the latest SPDX JSON schema, this is done at build time (via the buildscript).
+The root struct is automatically generated from the parsed SPDX JSON schema, this is done at build time (via the buildscript).

 License: MIT